-- The terms and conditions of the transactions with key management personnel were no more favourable than those available, or which might reasonably be expected to be available, on similar transactions to non-key management personnel related entities on an arm's length basis. i) - All outstanding balances with these related parties are priced on an arm's length basis and are to be settled in cash.
-None of the balances are
+- The terms and conditions of the transactions with key management personnel were no more favorable than those available, or which might reasonably be expected to be available, on similar transactions to non-key management personnel related entities on an arm's length basis. - ii.
+All outstanding balances with these related parties are priced on an arm's length basis and are to be settled in cash.
+None of the balances are secured. - iii.
+The amount disclosed in Corporate guarantee taken in period ending March 31, 2023 is combined guarantee of IKiO Solution Private Limited, Mr. Hardeep Singh and Surmeet Kaur.